madebybo/mr.bo-co/site/content/work/rapt.md

 <div><img src="/work/rapt/perspective-1.jpg"></div>

 **The main screen** is where all the interactivities happen.
-When user interact with an ad just like they normally would, a small tray will appear at the bottom of the screen.
+When a user interacts with an advertisement just like they normally would, a small tray will appear at the bottom of the screen.
 As can be seen from the image below, this tiny UI consists of 4 parts:

 - Summary CTA: tap on this button will take users to the insights summary screen.
-- Icons Tray: this is a snapshot of all interactions that have happened while user interacts with the ad.
+- Icons Tray: this is a snapshot of all interactions that have happened while the user interacts with the ad.
-- Display Panel: notifies user the exact name of the interaction at the moment, this helps clarification.
+- Display Panel: notifies the user the exact name of the interaction at the moment, this helps with clarification.
 - Timer: keeps track of how long user has been interacting with the ad.

 <div><img src="/work/rapt/main-screen.png"></div>